This post may contain affiliate links. Please see my disclosure policy for more details.

 Princetown to Melbourne: 263km – 4 hrs

-Apostles Camping Park and Cabins Princetown – a small holiday park with pretty views not far from the Twelve Apostles.
-Sites from $25 per night.
+Apostles Camping Park and Cabins Princetown: A small holiday park with pretty views not far from the Twelve Apostles.
+This is where I camped on my road trip.

-Apollo Bay Eco YHA – an environmentally friendly hostel close to the beach and town centre with dorm beds from $34.
+Apollo Bay Eco YHA: An environmentally friendly hostel close to the beach and town centre with a choice of dorm beds and private rooms.

 The end of your Adelaide to Melbourne drive itinerary!
 (Or the start if you’re heading in the opposite direction of course!)
-Time to pack away your tent and enjoy Melbourne’s cosmopolitan café scene, street art and city living.
+Time to pack away your tent and enjoy Melbourne’s cosmopolitan café scene!

-If you’re travelling as a pair it can sometimes work out the same price to share a double room on Airbnb in Melbourne than to stay in a hostel dorm.
+Airbnb is a brilliant option in Melbourne if you’re a couple or two friends who don’t mind sharing a double bed.
+It actually worked out cheaper for two of us to share someone’s spare room on Airbnb in Melbourne ($50-$60 per night) than to stay in a hostel dorm.
 Make sure you use my discount link below if you haven’t already signed up.